 I love using different shapes of vases for floral arrangements.
 They automatically add some interest to the table.

-It’s easy to create a mound of roses that look really pretty when repeated across the table.
+It’s simple to create a mound of roses that look really pretty when repeated across the table.

 Just cut the stems short enough so that the flower heads are just sticking up over the rim of the vase.

-To dress them up a little more, I added some gold and blush pink wired ribbon* around them.
+To hide the stems, I added some rose gold and gold wired ribbon* around the vases.

-My third floral centerpiece is made the same way as the first one…with a jar, some spray paint and a ribbon.
+The vase for my third pink flower centerpiece is made the same way as the first one…with a jar, some spray paint and a ribbon.

 In my area, the city does not recycle glass.
 That means I am always looking for ways to re-use glass jars so I don’t have to throw them in the garbage.